The Scope and Purpose of an Incoming and Outgoing Rental Inspection

 Window Material: Aluminium

-Comment: The exteriors of the aluminium window frames, glazing and window sills were mainly in a good condition.
+Comment: The exteriors of the aluminium window frames, glazing and window sills were mainly in good condition.

 Decks, Balconies and Verandahs